k8svisual/vpk/README.md

 ### VpK - Snapshots

 Viewing any infomation within VpK requires the user to connect to a snapshot of Kubernetes information.

+Three methods exist to create a VpK Snapshot.
+These are:

+- From a local install connect to a running k8s cluster
+- From a Docker container install ssh to host machine and connect to a running k8s cluster
+- Use standalone program 'Snapshot' to connect to a running k8s cluster

+__NOTE:__ All three above options require the user to have connected to a running cluster with the kubectl CLI (or other CLI tool) as VpK will issue the kubectl command with the needed parameters to connect to the k8s cluster.

-This should be the first task any time the application is started.
+A snapshot is required to view any of the k8s resources so the creation of the snapshot, or connecting to an existing snapshot, should be the first task any time the application is started.

 At the top of the screen from drop-down with the __"Select option"__ value shown select the desired option to create or obtain a snapshot.

 <br>